mdkarcher/phylodyn/README.md

 1. **SimpleBNPR**: A short example showing how to use BNPR and BNPR-PS on simulated data.

+2. **NewYorkInfluenza**: A case study analyzing influenza data from New York.

+3. **RegionalInfluenza**: A case study analyzing influenza data from nine geographic regions.

+4. **RegionalSeasonality**: A case study analyzing influenza seasonality from nine geographic regions.

-2. **SimplePhyloinfer**: A short example comparing BNPR with a split HMC MCMC sampler approach.
+5. **SimplePhyloinfer**: A short example comparing BNPR with a split HMC MCMC sampler approach.

-3. **LongPhyloinfer**: A longer example comparing BNPR with multiple MCMC samplers, including split HMC as in SimplePhyloinfer.
+6. **LongPhyloinfer**: A longer example comparing BNPR with multiple MCMC samplers, including split HMC as in SimplePhyloinfer.

 ## References